gipi/blog/_posts/2018-10-28-processor-arithmetics.md

  - **integer promotions:** any type with rank lower than integer is promoted to integer

+as described by the C11 6.3.1.1 rule (source [here](https://stackoverflow.com/questions/46073295/implicit-type-promotion-rules))

+> if an int can represent all values of the original type (as restricted by
+> the width, for a bit-field), the value is converted to an int; otherwise, it is
+> converted to an unsigned int.
+These are called the integer promotions.

 at this point if the two operands are of the same type then we stop since there is no problem to do the operation, otherwise we need to take into consideration some factors